 Our Moon behaves this way, as do the moons of Mars and most of the moons of the gas and ice giants (with the exception of some very small and far-orbiting moons, like Saturn’s Phoebe.)

-Pluto’s largest moon Charon even does this — in fact, Pluto and Charon are tidally locked to each other.
+Pluto’s largest moon Charon does this — and in fact Pluto and Charon are tidally locked to each other.
 If you were to stand on Pluto in sight of Charon it would always be in the same place in the sky as it went through its phases and the background stars passed behind; if you were on Charon, likewise with Pluto.
-(And if you stood on either in a place where the other wasn’t visible, you’d literally never see it.)
+(And if you stood on either in a place where the other wasn’t visible, you’d literally never see the other.)